Michael Blase

 Credits

-Dr Alice Baldock - Discussion Facilitator
+Post-talk moderator - Dr Alice Baldock

 Academic partners:

-In-kind support: residencies at Chelsea Factory, Monira Foundation, and Mercury Store in NYC, New England Foundation for the Arts.
+In-kind support: residencies at Chelsea Factory, Monira Foundation, Mercury Store, La MaMa E. T. C in New York.

 Waiting list